ghostbyte-dev/pixelix/README.md

 Pixelix is an Android client for [Pixelfed](https://pixelfed.org/), the federated image-sharing social network.
 It's designed to provide a seamless and high-performance user experience.
 With Pixelix, you can easily browse, post, and interact with your Pixelfed network on the go.

+You can download Pixelix from the following sources:

 <a href="https://apps.apple.com/app/pixelix-a-pixelfed-client/id6743839819"><img alt="Get it on Google Play" src="appstorebadge.svg" height="42" align="middle"></a>
 <a href="https://play.google.com/store/apps/details?id=com.daniebeler.pfpixelix"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" height="60" align="middle"></a>